 Get hold of your credit report

 Whether you’ve just been turned down for credit by a lender or you’re about to make an application, it’s helpful to get hold of your credit report so you can work out your chances of being accepted.

-Our Credit Monitor app gives you free access to your credit score and report, along with personalised tips and insights that may help you get where you need to be.
+Credit Monitor gives you free access to your credit score and report, along with personalised tips and insights that may help you get where you need to be.

 If your score isn’t as high as you were hoping it would be, following these steps could help you on your way:

 Pay your bills on time

-A missed payment can leave a mark on your file and can scupper your rating for a long time.
+A missed payment can leave a mark on your file and could scupper your rating for a long time.
 That’s why it’s important to pay your bills on time and set up direct debits where possible so they’re not missed.

 Build your credit history